METRO MANILA | The Best Pancit Malabon in the City

 Dolora’s Pancit Malabon doesn’t offer dine-in services; they’re specifically for bilao take-outs.
 In fact, they even have an app for an easier ordering experience.
 Their bilaos range from ₱300.00 (2-3 persons) to ₱1,600.00 (32-34 persons).

 We have previously tried their ₱1,200.00 (15 persons) bilao and were pleasantly surprised at how good it was.
 Their saucy noodles are topped with the usual sliced eggs, shrimp, pork chicharon pieces, chopped green onions, and fried garlic bits.
 The only thing I really don’t like about it is how their chicharon becomes mushy due to it being fully covered during delivery.
-A possible solution is to request to have the chicharon separate from the pancit and top the chicharon pieces yourself.
+A possible solution is to request to have the chicharon separate from the pancit and top the chicharon pieces yourself once it arrives in your kitchen.

 You Might Also Like